iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.6/report.md

 > My app ppears that it doesn't work I havent had any alerts, and I can't change my organisation<br> :date: __2020-11-25 21:44:29__

-> Still unable to upload photos of new AEDs locations to the GoodSAM app.
-I've replied via email and awaiting your reply.<br> :date: __2020-11-20 23:07:53__

-> Not contacted very often.
-Sometimes people dont need any help.<br> :date: __2020-11-19 09:37:32__

 > The alerts work for a few weeks then the siren stop and I'm not notified of an alert.
 It just says in comma you missed an alert.
 So frustrating.<br> :date: __2020-11-18 11:27:38__

 > Very poor for something so important.
 Clumsy, bad layout, adding an AED is broken.
 Come on, this app is IMPORTANT.
 Sort it out.
 (Reply to developer - Yes I have checked both of those settings and it still doesn't work.
 No reply to 4 emails requesting help either)<br> :date: __2020-11-17 19:39:03__

-> Only just come back to the app...but now i know why I deleted it!
-The siren is just too loud!
-I have to have my phone on silent now to stop it going off.
-I can understand why it was there during the apps initial use, for first responders calling to medical emergencies, but check in and chats or collecting groceries and prescriptions are hardly medical emergencies that need to be completed that precise minute.
-I cannot have my phone on silent constantly, so think I will have to delete it again...<br> :date: __2020-11-10 10:38:35__

-> Goodsam can u explain as to WHY today their was a serious cardiac arrest which happened litrally 2mins from where i live....why wasnt the alarm raised and i could of potentially saved this old gents life,but because nobody knew were the nearest defibrillator was,by time ambulance etc got to him he had passed away...This absolutely breaks my heart because i could of saved this gent potential, but was not alerted.....its a disgrace really is....<br> :date: __2020-11-04 00:24:36__